How to Get Out of Credit Card Debt Fast

 You only have to settle your debt if you agree to the terms.
 With bankruptcy, a judge or trustee tells you how much you have to pay, and what assets (things of value you own) you must turn over.

-You shouldn't have to pay any fees until a creditor has agreed to a settlement and you've approved it.
-A reputable debt settlement firm won’t charge upfront fees (it’s against the law).
+You shouldn't have to pay any settlement fees until a creditor has agreed to a settlement and you've approved it.
+A reputable debt settlement firm won’t charge upfront settlement fees (it’s against the law).

 Your creditors aren't required to settle with you.
 Instead they might keep calling you, turn your debt over to a collection agency, or even take you to court.

-If you hire a debt relief company, expect to pay fees (15% to 25% of the enrolled amounts).
+If you hire a debt settlement company, expect to pay fees (15% to 25% of the enrolled amounts).

 Amounts forgiven in debt settlement are treated as taxable income unless you're considered insolvent (you owe more than the total value of your possessions).

-Another way to pay less than the total amount you owe is to declare bankruptcy and you explain to a court why you can't pay your debts.
-The judge and a court trustee review the details of your finances, and decide the best way to settle your debts.
+Another way to pay less than the total amount you owe is to declare bankruptcy.
+This involves explaining to a court why you can't pay your debts.
+The judge and a court trustee review the details of your finances, and decide whether you qualify to walk away from your debts, or if a payment plan is more appropriate.
+To figure out whether bankruptcy is a viable option for you, talk to a bankruptcy attorney licensed to practice where you live.

 The two most common forms of bankruptcy for individuals are Chapter 7 and Chapter 13.